paialex/team-health/CONTRIBUTING.md

 5. **Use Testing Tools**: Utilize tools like BrowserStack or Sauce Labs for comprehensive cross-browser and device testing.

+## Testing the Feedback Form

+To ensure the feedback form works correctly, follow these steps:

+1. **Navigate to the Feedback Section**: Open the application and scroll down to the "Feedback" section.

+2. **Fill Out the Form**: Enter your name, email, and message in the respective fields.

+3. **Submit the Form**: Click the "Submit" button to send your feedback.

+4. **Verify Submission**: Ensure that the feedback is successfully submitted and received by the server.

+5. **Check for Errors**: Identify and fix any errors or issues encountered during the form submission process.

 ## Code of Conduct

 Please note that this project is governed by a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project, you agree to abide by its terms.